 Hotjar vs Amplitude: Visual Behavior Analytics vs Quantitative Product Analytics

 These tools complement each other more than they compete.
 Hotjar shows you how individual users interact with pages.
 Amplitude shows you what users do across entire product journeys.
-But if you can only pick one, here is how to decide.
+If you can only pick one, here is how to decide.

 Different Tools for Different Questions